Get Pre-Approved For Your Car Loan Apply Now

 Ontario License Plate Renewal: Everything You Need to Know

 Ontario drivers no longer need to pay to renew their licence plates with an annual sticker, though your plates still need to be renewed – or you could be fined heavily.
+Below, we’ll walk you through everything you need to know about renewing your Ontario licence plate—including what's changed, what’s required, and what types of vehicles still pay fees.

-Part of renewing your licence plate involves connecting your insurance coverage to the plated vehicle.
-To renew your licence plate, you need to provide your insurance company your name and policy number.
-This information is tied to your vehicle’s licence plate, and helps law enforcement to quickly verify that a vehicle has valid insurance coverage.
+Part of the renewal process involves connecting your insurance information to your vehicle.
+You’ll need to provide your insurer’s name and your policy number.
+This allows law enforcement to quickly verify that your vehicle is insured and registered properly.

 Can I renew my Ontario license plate sticker online & is there an HST charge?